ibmresilient/resilient-python-api/docs/pages/resilient-sdk/resilient-sdk.rst

 ^^^^^^^^^^^

 The ``codegen`` command is your entry point with ``resilient-sdk`` to creating apps.
-Once at least one message destination and associated function are created in the SOAR UI, ``resilient-sdk codegen`` can be run to generate templated python code which will allow you to develop the app in full.
+Once one or more functions and an associated message destination are created in the SOAR UI, running ``resilient-sdk codegen`` will generate templated python code for your app development.

 The following assumes a function ``fn_my_function`` on destination ``fn_my_app`` exists in your SOAR system.
 It also assumes that you've already completed the :ref:`Configuration`